Aaryush1/WisconsinRacingWebsite/README.md

-This is a NextJS 13 website to update and replace
+This is a new website build for UW-Madison Formula SAE.
+It'll eventually replace wisconsinracing.org.
+I decided to use NextJS 13 in typescript, with firebase as a backend and MUI for styling elements.